zidarsk8/ggrc-core/docs/source/contributing/git/reviewing_pull_requests.rst

 others regular checks, namely the following:

 -  The migration works from a clean database,
--  Downgrading and upgrading work on a clean database,
+-  Upgrading works on a clean database,
 -  Migrations work from the current database state on the main ``dev`` branch,
 -  Migrations work on a populated database (using the data from the ``ggrc-qa`` or ``ggrc-test`` instance).

+## Database downgrade.
+   Downgrade can be complicated so it is not mandatory.
+If you decide to implement it you should be sure that downgrade works correctly after db data is changed.
+Usually it is easier to use backup functionality during deploy rather than write downgrade.

--  Database state after downgrade is the same as before the upgrade.
+   Database state after downgrade should be the same as before the upgrade.
    Before applying a migration do a mysqldump

    .. code-block:: bash